Contrasting Central Garden & Pet (NASDAQ:CENT) & Hydrofarm Holdings Group (NASDAQ:HYFM)

 |2.50

-Central Garden & Pet presently has a consensus target price of $60.00, suggesting a potential upside of 40.09%.
-Hydrofarm Holdings Group has a consensus target price of $16.67, suggesting a potential upside of 409.68%.
-Given Hydrofarm Holdings Group’s stronger consensus rating and higher possible upside, analysts clearly believe Hydrofarm Holdings Group is more favorable than Central Garden & Pet.
+Central Garden & Pet currently has a consensus price target of $60.00, indicating a potential upside of 39.28%.
+Hydrofarm Holdings Group has a consensus price target of $16.67, indicating a potential upside of 419.21%.
+Given Hydrofarm Holdings Group’s stronger consensus rating and higher probable upside, analysts plainly believe Hydrofarm Holdings Group is more favorable than Central Garden & Pet.

 Summary